Equivalence checking for weak bi-Kleene algebra: From expressions to automata

-We now proceed to show how, given an sr-expression $e$, we can obtain a fork-acyclic and finite PA that accepts the semantics of $e$, starting at some state.
-Concretely, we define a bounded pomset automaton where every sr-expression is a state, and the language of this state is intended to be the semantics of said sr-expression.
+Recall that sp-languages can be defined denotationally, in terms of a sr-expression $e \in \terms$.
+In this section, we show how to obtain a fork-acyclic and finite PA that accepts the semantics of $e$, starting at some state.
+Concretely, we define a bounded pomset automaton where \emph{every} sr-expression is a state, and the language of this state is intended to be the semantics of said sr-expression.
 The transition functions are set up such that, starting from $e \in \terms$, reading a particular pomset brings us to $e' \in \terms$, which describes the sr-language that remains to be read.
-This methodology is a generalisation of Antimirov's (partial) derivatives of rational expressions~\cite{antimirov-1996}; for this reason, we refer to the transition functions on expressions as \emph{derivatives}.
+This generalizes Antimirov's (partial) derivatives of rational expressions~\cite{antimirov-1996}; we therefore refer to the transition functions on expressions as \emph{derivatives}.

-Before we define the derivatives, it is convenient to have a number of shorthands.
-The first of these allows us to include a set of terms based on whether or not another term is in $\sacc$; the second allows us to concatenate a set of terms with another term on the right.
+Before we define the derivatives, it is convenient to introduce two shorthands.
+The first of these allows us to include a set of terms based on whether or not another term is in $\sacc$, the set of sr-expressions that accept the empty pomset (c.f. \cref{definition:accepting-terms}).
+The second shorthand allows us to concatenate a set of terms with another term on the right.

 \begin{defi}[Derivatives] We define $\sderiv: \terms \times \Sigma \to 2^\terms$ and $\pderiv: \terms \times \M(\terms) \to 2^\terms$ inductively.
 To this end, the following shorthands are useful, for all $e \in \terms$ and $T \subseteq \terms$: